 Elevator to the Gallows

-Supplements appear to be the same between this new edition and the old 2-disc DVD.
-Again this release starts off with a 17-minute interview with director Louis Malle, recorded in 1975 for a French Canadian television program called Let’s Talk Cinema, while Malle was working on Black Moon.
+The second disc starts off with a 17-minute interview with director Louis Malle, recorded in 1975 for a French Canadian television program called Let’s Talk Cinema, while Malle was working on Black Moon.
 Though there is a general conversation about his work (including his time with Jacques Cousteau and how he now feels about the themes he tackled in those early films) it does end up spending a significant amount of time on Malle’s debut film.
 He suggests the film was a response to the political climate of the time, though the two mention the piastres scandal as being an influence but I admit to not seeing a direct correlation (this isn’t really expanded upon) other than maybe it was just another government abuse so I’m going to put it down to “you had to be there.”

-It’s a fine enough interview though I caught myself enjoying the next few more, which come off a bit less stuffy.
+It was a fine enough interview though I caught myself enjoying the next few more, which come off a bit less stuffy.
 There are a couple featuring Jeanne Moreau, including an 11-minute one from the 1993 Cannes Film Festival, where she appears with Malle to talk about the film, covering topics from her casting to the film’s score and how it fits into the New Wave.
 A 2005 interview, recorded for the original Criterion DVD, features the actor talking a bit more in-depth about making the film, working with Malle, the time period and how it plays into the themes presented within the film, and how it aided her career.

 Criterion also digs up a rather wonderful interview with actor Maurice Ronet, recorded for French television in 1957.
 The actor talks about his label in being the “romantic lead” and talks a bit about why American actors and European actors differ so much in style, attributing it (a bit at least) to the Actor’s Studio in the States and a more “assembly line” nature.
 It’s only 4-minutes in length but ends up being one of the more enjoyable features on here.